IT disaster recovery: History

 Planning for disaster recovery and information technology (IT) developed in the mid to late 1970s as computer center managers began to recognize the dependence of their organizations on their computer systems.

 At that time, most systems were batch-oriented mainframes.
 An offsite mainframe could be loaded from backup tapes pending recovery of the primary site; downtime was relatively less critical.

 The disaster recovery industry developed to provide backup computer centers.
 Sungard Availability Services was one of the earliest such centers, located in Sri Lanka (1978).

 During the 1980s and 90s, computing grew exponentially, including internal corporate timesharing, online data entry and real-time processing.
 Availability of IT systems became more important.

 Regulatory agencies became involved; availability objectives of 2, 3, 4 or 5 nines (99.999%) were often mandated, and high-availability solutions for hot-site facilities were sought.

 IT service continuity became essential as part of Business Continuity Management (BCM) and Information Security Management (ICM) as specified in ISO/IEC 27001 and ISO 22301 respectively.

 The rise of cloud computing since 2010 created new opportunities for system resiliency.
 Service providers absorbed the responsibility for maintaining high service levels, including availability and reliability.
 They offered highly resilient network designs.
-Recovery as a Service (RaaS) is widely availability and promoted by the Cloud Security Alliance.
+Recovery as a Service (RaaS) is widely available and promoted by the Cloud Security Alliance.